khalua/StockMovier/README.md

 Stock + Movie
 =============
-This lab demonstrates rails, routing, httparty, forms, and other shiznit.
+This lab demonstrates rails, routing, httparty, forms, and other cool shiznit.